kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/19-finishing-touches/04-svg-browser-support-p1.md

 * Example
     - If a user's browser supports SVG files, modernizr will add a class named `svg` to the root `<html>` element
     - If a user's browser doesn't support SVG files, it will add a class of `no-svg` to the `<html>` element of the page
-    - We then customizer our CSS to send different icons depending on the CSS class
+    - We then customize our CSS to send different icons depending on the CSS class

 ### Use JavaScript to generate a modernizr file to use in the browser
 `/gulp/tasks/moderizr.js`